PhilT95/athenlyx/docs/blue/tools-network/wireshark/wireshark_advanced.md

 ### Resolve Addresses

 Resolving addresses helps to identify addresses and DNS names available in the capture files by providing the list of the resolved addresses and their hostnames.
-You can quickly identify accessed resources by using this menu and evaluate these ressources according to the event.
+You can quickly identify accessed resources by using this menu and evaluate these resources according to the event.
 This option is available through the **Statistics --> Resolved Addresses** menu.

 ![Image](images/wireshark-advanced_resolved.png)